MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 > [!IMPORTANT]
 > To avoid file path length limitations on Windows, clone or extract the repository into a directory near the root of your hard drive.

 This sample comes with a pre-registered application for demo purposes.
-If you would like to use your own Azure AD B2C tenant and application, follow the steps below to register and configure the application on Azure portal.
-Otherwise, continue with the steps for Running the sample.
+If you'd like to use your own Azure AD B2C tenant and application, register and configure the application in the Azure portal by following the steps in the [Register the web app](#register-the-web-app-java-spring-webapp-auth-b2c).
+Otherwise, continue with the steps in the [Run the sample](#run-the-sample) section.

 ### Choose the Azure AD B2C tenant where you want to create your applications

-As a first step, you need to:
+To choose your tenant, use the following steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD B2C tenant, select your profile in the corner of the Azure portal, and then select **Switch directory** to change your session to the desired Azure AD B2C tenant.